jasper-lyons/nuccobrain/readme.md

-# How to setup this project
+## How to setup this project

-1) Install necessary dependencies with `yarn install` or `npm install`
+1. Install necessary dependencies with `npm install`
-2) Run project with `yarn run start` or `npm run start`
+2. Compile code, watch for changes and start a dev server with `npm start`

-If you want to build all project files and copy them to production server, use `yarn run build` or `npm run build` and copy `web/` folder content.
+If you want to build all project files and copy them to production server, use `npm run build` and copy contents of `/web` to the server.

+Serverless function code will also be built to the `/functions` folder.

+## Serverless functions

+This project uses Netlify serverless cloud functions to proxy API requests to third party services like Eventbrite.

+Doing it this way lets us:

+* Keep API keys secret from the client
+* Get around the browser same-origin policy
+* Present smaller, simpler responses to the client

+Function source code is in `/src/functions` and the built code is in `/functions`.

+Unlike for the front-end code, the built function code _is_ checked into the repo.

+The functions can be rebuilt separately by running `netlify-lambda build src/functions` instead of `npm run build`.